- The Financial Conduct Authority

 For these insurance types we can provide policies from one insurance company.

-* We have an exclusive contractual obligation to conduct insurance mediation business with Allianz Global Corporate & Specialty SE (AGCS) in respect of certain types of light aircraft and helicopter aviation risks.
-Policyholders with policies underwritten under our previous arrangement with AIG Europe Ltd will be offered the opportunity for those policies to be underwritten by AGCS with effect from their next renewal date.
+* We have an exclusive contractual obligation to conduct insurance mediation business with Allianz Global Corporate & Specialty SE (AGCS) in respect of certain types of aviation and boat insurance.

 Irrespective of the type of insurance involved, you will be informed of the insurer / underwriter of any policy which you arrange through us.